objectual/weave_backend/README.md

 **GROUP MESSAGES**

+- Group messages are assigned `to` all users in group (you can check the message interface) but does contain a `from` and a `gid`
+- Messages are looped, signed and sent to all topics(users) in the group so they all are notified
 - Info messages from the system are fired when new members/admins are added, members/admins are removed, any user leaves or group details are updated

 ## Support